 depending on the training for that day.
 LABS will always be supervised by qualified

 - Skills Learned

-- Tactical movements, moving as a unit, rapelling, reacting to contact (direct and indirect), setting up patrol base, land navigation and STX lanes
+- Tactical movements, moving as a unit, rappelling, reacting to contact (direct and indirect), setting up patrol base, land navigation and STX lanes

 Field Training Exercise (FTX)

-A two to three day training exercise in the field to simulate events that can occur on a deployment.
-In order to understand the material taught.
+A two to three day training exercise in the field to simulate events that can occur on a deployment in order to understand the material taught.
+Held once a semester.